MoOx/postcss-cssnext/README.md

 * [Prepros 5](https://prepros.io/) (_More options_ (dropdown) > _Project options_ (item) > _Compilers_ (tab) > _Enable cssnext_ (checkbox at the bottom))
 * @todo component-builder package
 * @todo meteor package

+_Note that you can also use cssnext as a PostCSS plugin._

 ---